Calico cat: History

-The tri-color coat characteristic of calico cats does not define any breed, but occurs incidentally in cats who express a range of color patterns; accordingly, the effect has no definitive historical background.
+The tri-color coat characteristic of calico cats does not define any breed, but occurs incidentally in cats that display a range of color patterns.
+Accordingly, the effect has no definitive historical background.
 However, the existence of patches in calico cats was traced to a certain degree by Neil Todd in a study determining the migration of domesticated cats along trade routes in Europe and Northern Africa.
-The proportion of cats having the orange mutant gene found in calicoes was traced to the port cities along the Mediterranean in Greece, France, Spain, and Italy, originating from Egypt.
+The proportion of cats having the orange mutant gene found in calico cats was traced to the port cities along the Mediterranean in Greece, France, Spain, and Italy, originating from Egypt.

 The calico has been Maryland's state cat since 1 October 2001.
 Calico cats were chosen as the state cat because their white, black, and orange coloring is in harmony with the coloring of the Baltimore oriole (the state bird) and the Baltimore checkerspot butterfly (the state insect).

 Etymology

 The fabric called "calico" was originally from the city of Calicut in southwestern India.
 Printed calico was imported into the United States from Lancashire, England, in the 1780s, and a linguistic separation occurred there.
-While Europe maintained the word calico for the fabric, in the USA it was used to refer to the printed design or pattern.
-These colorful, small-patterned printed fabrics gave rise to the use of the word calico to describe a cat coat of tri-color; "calico" as an adjective being synonymous to "mottled" or "resembling printed calico".
+While Europe maintained the word "calico" for the fabric, in the US it was used to refer to the printed design or pattern.
+These colorful, small-patterned printed fabrics gave rise to the use of the word "calico" to describe a cat coat of tri-color; "calico" as an adjective being synonymous to "mottled" or "resembling printed calico".

 Genetics

-In genetic terms, calico cats resemble tortoiseshells in most ways, except the tortoiseshell has a black undercoat and the calico has a white undercoat.
-One anomaly is that, as a rule of thumb the larger the areas of white, the fewer and larger the patches of ginger and dark or tabby coat.
+In genetic terms, calico cats resemble tortoiseshells in most ways, except that the tortoiseshell has a black undercoat and the calico has a white undercoat.
+One anomaly is that, as a rule of thumb, the larger the areas of white, the fewer and larger the patches of ginger and dark or tabby coat.
 In contrast, a non-white-spotted tortoiseshell usually has small patches of color or even something resembling a salt-and-pepper sprinkling.
 This reflects the genetic effects on relative speeds of migration of melanocytes and X-inactivation in the embryo.